ashwinbhola/Regressionist.github.io/projects.md

 title: Projects
 subtitle: Some models I built
 ---

+## Experience
++ **IBM | Healthcare & Life Sciences**: Responsible for successful delivery of data science solutions and services in a client consulting environment.
+Built end-to-end systems to process and analyze text, PDF documents and news articles.
+Developed entity and relationship extraction models using n-gram similarities and Markov chain achieving MAP of 0.5.
+Employed dynamic systems that improve learning based on outcomes to get smarter with each iteration

++ **Harvard Medical School**: Simulated a Markov chain using the Monte Carlo method to mimic a genetic network.
+Used Principal Component analysis for feature engineering and logistic regression for classification.
+Statistical analysis and analytical calculations correlated strongly with the experimental observations

++ **IIT Delhi**: Optimized the performance of a diagnostic device with respect to the concentration, temperature, and humidity.
+Applied nonlinear regression analysis on experimental data sets yielding R<sup>2</sup> values as high as 0.98

 ## Projects
++ **[Knowledge Transfer in Reinforcement Learning](https://github.com/Regressionist/Meta-Reinforcement-Learning)**: Analyzed RL agents in the context of generalizing prior experiences to new unseen environments.
+Trained the agent using Deep-Q leaning with experience replay algorithm coupled with different transfer learning regimes.
+Employed the policy learned in one environment to evaluate the difference in the agent’s learning time in a second environment

++ **[Semantic Segmentation](https://github.com/Regressionist/Semantic-Segmentation-UNet)**: Implemented the Unet architecture with pixel shuffle for dense prediction on Cityscapes dataset.
+Devised a new training loss function to enforce background prediction for inconsistent structures.
+Achieved 0.826 mean IoU on the holdout set

 + **[DeepRecommender](https://github.com/Regressionist/Autoencoder-based-Recommendation-System)**: Developed a model for the rating prediction task in recommender systems using Autoencoders.
 Refined the model using dense refeeding (to combat the sparsity of the user-item matrix) and dropout regularization.
 Achieved 0.925 RMSE on the holdout set of Amazon android apps ratings